 Researchers found that the drivers in this study who used marijuana were at a higher risk of being involved in accidents than those under the influence of alcohol, but this may be because the marijuana group was comprised of mostly young men, a demographic more likely to be involved in accidents anyway.

 As more data becomes available, we will continue to report on the findings of similar studies.
-Pitman, Kalkhoff, Sicula & Dentice believes that drivers who take the wheel while under the influence of any substance need to be held accountable for their actions.
+The personal injury lawyers at Pitman, Kalkhoff, Sicula & Dentice believe that drivers who take the wheel while under the influence of any substance need to be held accountable for their actions.